 Preparing for Hurricanes and other Possible Disasters

-As the 2004 hurricanes showed, severe weather can affect Central Florida.
+Severe weather can affect Central Florida.
 Older adults must prepare for disasters.
 Make a plan and know where you will go if a storm threatens.

 Special Needs Shelters